 Find something to grip for balance while standing.
 Set one leg that has been straightened up on a block or step.
 To feel a mild stretch at the back of the lifted leg's thigh, bend the opposing knee just enough (not past your toes).
 If you require extra stretch, slant slightly forward from your hips.
 Without bouncing, move gently and evenly.
 Switch legs after holding it for 20 to 30 seconds.

-Lying knee to chest stretch
+Laying knee to chest stretch

 This one targets your lower back, hamstrings, hip flexors, and quadriceps.
 When your lower back starts to ache, gently draw one leg toward your chest while lying on your back.
 If you are experiencing low back pain, keep the opposite leg bent.
 Otherwise, go with your most comfortable option.
 By bringing the back of your knee toward the floor while standing straight, you may increase the stretch.
 30 seconds into holding it, swap legs.